-If one now looks from the effects of crocodiles to the overall frame of animated nature, it becomes apparent that its orientation corresponds exactly to what is visible in the Saltwater Crocodile in pointed concentration.
+If one now looks from the effects of crocodiles to the overall frame of animated nature, it becomes apparent that its structural orientation corresponds exactly to what is visible in the Saltwater Crocodile in pointed concentration.
 The ecosystem as a whole thus has the same effect on all the individuals within it as the Saltwater Crocodile does as a single species or individual.
-It is certainly not easy to comprehend this change of view on a very large scale, but as far as concrete results are concerned, there are many possibilities .
+It is certainly not easy to comprehend this change of perspective onto the very large scale, but as far as concrete results are concerned, there are many possibilities to find them.
 A very simple one can be implemented by wandering through nature for an afternoon and observing every bird that becomes visible.
 The proportion of specimens whose self-determination is restricted in some concrete way will be close to zero.
 Each action is based on their own decisions.

 Even if the bird avoids a predator and flees, this is the result of the self-determined decision of the bird, not that of the predator, who would prefer a different decision.
 Even more, it is very rare to find a sick or injured bird.
 This is a result of the structural effect of the overall frame of nature, which has manifested itself in the crocodile through the automatic rapid detection of sick or injured animals, as well as rapid killing during exploitation.
 In the overall framework, it is the high tenseness of any healthy ecosystem that usually puts an end to misery and suffering very quickly.
 Because of all this, we see in the reality of the forest almost only healthy, self-determined and thus free birds, just as we see almost only self-determined and thus free fish when snorkeling in a coral reef.